sailpoint-oss/developer.sailpoint.com/products/idn/api/postman-collections.md

 ## Configure your environment

 The SailPoint workspace provides an environment, a set of variables you can use in your requests, that you can fork and pull changes from to stay up to date the same way you can with collections.
-You can also fork the environment by clicking on 'Run in Postman' button.
+To import the environment into your workspace, select 'Run in Postman'.

 | Environment | [![Run in Postman](./img/button.svg)](https://www.postman.com/sailpoint/workspace/identitynow/environment/23226990-ed571d4f-37a3-4a2c-9105-5d8d8cce1d20/fork) |
 |------|----------------------------|